The public comment period ended July 21 on a request by Hyland Landfill to increase its waste acceptance rate by 49%

 Last year Hyland's Part 360 operating permit was modified without public notice to allow it to solidify liquid wastes from Marcellus Shale drill sites.
 In addition, Hyland disposes sludge and filtration residues from off site treatment plants treating liquid wastes at Marcellus Shale drill sites.
 (Note: these wastes streams are not allowed by DEC at the Chemung County Landfill.)

 Drill cuttings from Marcellus Shale are elevated in radioactivity compared to background.
-Both New York and Pennsylvania authorities acknowledge that the cuttings (ground-up rock) contain naturally occurring radioactive materials (NORM).
+Both New York and Pennsylvania authorities acknowledge that the cuttings (ground-up rock mixed wth residual brine and drilling fluids) contain naturally occurring radioactive materials (NORM).
 The U.S. EPA and Pennsylvania authorities consider Marcellus Shale industry wastes to be technologically enhanced NORM (TENORM).